Graphs

 Hide empty columns:

-In addition to the configuration of the default view, there is also the possibility to activate a switch that allows to hide empty columns.
+The switch to hide empty columns in the settings menu allows to hide empty columns in a table.
 This is especially useful if you use the MIRO Pivot Table for a data cube.
 A data cube is a collection of GAMS parameters that are combined to form a large cube.
 For example, if you have location information in the two parameters: ilocData(i,locHdr) and jlocData(j,locHdr), you can combine them into a cube with four dimensions: one dimension to store the name of the GAMS symbols: symname and the three dimensions i, j and locHdr.
 Note that the dimension i is missing in the parameter jlocData and vice versa.
 So we end up with a sparse cube:

 symname i j locHdr value